-Saint Louis University’s Emergency Notification System is tested semi-annually and is used to deliver messages and instructions by home and cell phone, email, text messaging, digital signage and social media.
+Saint Louis University’s Emergency Notification System is tested each semester and is used to deliver messages and instructions by home and cell phone, email, text messaging, digital signage and social media.
 Keeping your emergency alert notification contact information current allows SLU to ensure the timely delivery of emergency information.

 Evacuation Plan for University Buildings, Residence Halls and Offices